hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/sqlplay1.png

 #.
-We need to know the VM IP Address so we can use the out of the box **Powershell** action to run our script.
+We have to get the VM IP Address so we can use the out of the box **Powershell** action to run our script.
 So we will need to create a couple of actions first.
-The first one will be the extract the lookup the VM IP.
+The first one will be to the lookup the VM IP.
 Click on **Add Action** and select the **REST API** action.

    .. figure:: images/sqlplay2.png